guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 ###What you can do next

-Here are some next steps if you're interested in cashing in your whole pot:
+Here are some next steps if you’re interested in cashing in your whole pot:

 - check with your provider if you can take 25% tax free
-- make sure you know [how much tax you'll pay](/tax) on the remaining 75%
+- make sure you know [how much tax you’ll pay](/tax) on the remaining 75%
 - if you want to reinvest the money, talk to a [registered financial adviser](http://www.fca.org.uk/register) first

 ##Mix your pension options
 You can mix your options but not all providers offer all the options mentioned here.
 Mixing your options can be complicated.
-If you're interested in this you might want to talk to a financial adviser first to check what's currently available.
+If you’re interested in this you might want to talk to a financial adviser first to check what’s currently available.

 You can mix your options at different times in your retirement.
 For example, you can take some cash from your pot first and buy an annuity later.